Noh Cheonmyeong: Biography

-During the Korean War, Noh was convicted of being involved in anti-government activities and was given twenty years in jail.
+During the Korean War, Noh was convicted of being involved in anti-government activities and sentenced to twenty years in jail.
 After the efforts of writers Kim Gwangseop and Lee Heongu, Noh was released after serving six months.

 Work

 Noh made her literary debut with publication of her poem, "Nae cheongchunui baeneun" in Siwon.
 Her posthumous collection, Songs of Deer was published in 1958, and in 1960, her family published the Collected Works of Noh Chon-myong.

 The Literature Institute of Korea summarizes Noh's contributions to Korean Literature: